slowernews/wisdom-tldr/README.md

 CHALLENGE: The more relaxed you are, the better you are at everything.

 > *'If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.'*

+> *'Memories need sleep to get consolidated.
+Sleep deprivation is bad for memory.
+Stress also.'*